jdigne/mva_geom/README.md

 The **Strict Deadline** for selecting the paper to present is **midnight Nov.
 6th**.
 We will not accept any requests after that date.
 Once we have all the selections, we will schedule final presentations (which are likely to happen remotely via Zoom).

+The list of paper is available at this [link](https://docs.google.com/document/d/1iVGCgSMZf_lFjlYCdPU__8Tux8y1pf-TiKqnVniCATA/edit?tab=t.0)

 Don't hesitate to let us know if you have any questions or comments.